zcaps/csgodouble.com-Bot-new/README.md

 Copy from here:

-//How to run it
-//Copy this all code
-//Go to www.csgodouble.com login then press Ctrl + shift + J, then in console Ctrl + V and press Enter
+//How to run it, copy this all code, Go to www.csgodouble.com login then press Ctrl + shift + J, then in console Ctrl + V and press Enter
-//Good luck

 'use strict';